ashh44/FOBOH-ChallengeNew/README.md

 npm start
 The React app will run on http://localhost:3000
 Open your browser and navigate to http://localhost:3000 to use the application

+To populate your database:
+in command prompt navigate to your "/product-pricing-backend" path run -> node createDatabase.js

+To check the database tables:
+run sqlite3 products.db
+.tables
+SELECT * FROM products;
+SELECT * FROM profiles;

 API Documentation
 The backend API is documented using Swagger.
 To view the API documentation: